surfstudio/SurfAndroidStandard/easyadapter/lib-easyadapter/README.md

 2. For a controller which is bound to two elements of data, you should inherit `DoubleBindableItemController`, [sample](../sample/src/main/java/ru/surfstudio/android/easyadapter/sample/ui/screen/common/controllers/TwoDataItemController.kt).
-   You can also use `BindableItemController` which could be initialized with object which contains all data sources.
 3. For a static controller which contains no changeable data you should inherit `NoDataItemController`, [sample](../sample/src/main/java/ru/surfstudio/android/easyadapter/sample/ui/screen/common/controllers/EmptyItemController.kt)